Phlebotomy Certification Elmhurst, New York

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the credentialing agency.
 Every agency has related materials based on their certification exams.
 Be sure to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the final exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are rapidly inputted in the national registry and a digital copy of your official certification is provided in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Certified Phlebotomy Technicians will have to renew their CPT Certification every two years.
 A phlebotomist should begin the process at least 30 days prior to the week their credentials expires.
 This will permit the phlebotomist satisfactory time to review their continuing education hours and submit their renewal assessment.
 You will not have to go back to a school or attend a class to renew your certification.

 Click to learn more about Renewing You CPT Certification.

 Certified Phlebotomy Instructor In Elmhurst, New York